alexaatm/xray_classifier/README.md

 │   └── model1.yaml
 │
 ├── data
-│   ├── external                 # Data from third party sources.
-│   ├── interim                  # Intermediate data that has been transformed.
 │   ├── processed                # The final, canonical data sets for modeling.
 │   └── raw                      # The original, immutable data dump.
 │